allwefantasy/BYZER-RETRIEVAL/README.md

 retrieval.commit("cluster1","db1","table1")
 ```

+> Notice that you can use Jieba to analyze the Chinese text, and use Byzer-LLM to get the vector of the text.

 In this step, we will insert the data into the table, and build the index.
 Notice that

 1. we need to commit the index after building the index to make the index persistent.